I puritani: Act 2

 As the ladies and gentlemen of the castle are mournful for Elvira's totally downcast state of mind, Giorgio describes her madness: (Aria: Cinta di fiori / "Garlanded with flowers and with her lovely hair disheveled, sometimes the beloved maiden wanders about...") and he describes her flights into madness and her pleas for Arturo to return.
 Riccardo brings the news that Arturo is now a fugitive who has been condemned to death by Parliament for allowing Enrichetta to escape.
 Giorgio states that the only hope for Elvira will be a sudden joyous experience.
 Elvira is heard outside, still deranged but longing for Arturo: "Either give me back hope, let me die" she cries.
-As she enters, she expresses all her longing in a mad scene: Elvira, aria: Qui la voce ...
-Vien, diletto / "Here his sweet voice called me...and then vanished.
+As she enters, she expresses all her longing in a mad scene: Elvira, aria: Qui la voce ... / "Here his sweet voice called me...and then vanished.
 Here he swore to be true, here he swore it, and then, cruel man, he fled!".

 Entering, she confronts her uncle and Riccardo, whom she fails to recognise, even in her moments of lucidity.
 She addresses him as if he were Arturo: (Elvira, cabaletta: Vien, diletto, è in ciel la luna / "Come, beloved, the moon is in the sky, Everything is silent, until the dawn breaks in the sky").
 The two men encourage Elvira to return to her room.

 For Elvira's sake, Giorgio encourages Riccardo to help save his rival, advising that he will forever be pursued by their phantoms.
 Riccardo rejects the request: (Giorgio, then Riccardo, then duet: Il rival salvar tu déi, / il rival salvar tu puoi / "You must save your rival, you can save your rival"), but gradually Riccardo comes around to accept that idea.
 However, he states that if in the following day's battle, Arturo appears, he will perish at his hand.
-The two men now have an agreement: (Finale: Giorgio, then Riccardo, then together: Suoni la tromba / "Let the battle-cry be: country, victory, victory and honour.
-Let the trumpets sound, and I shall fight strongly, fearlessly."
+The two men now have an agreement: (Finale: Giorgio, then Riccardo, then together: Suoni la tromba / "Let the battle-cry be: country, victory, and honour.
+Let the trumpets sound, and I shall fight strongly, fearlessly").